SAP-samples/btp-dc-samples/docs/buildcode/btp-bc-create-maintapp-1.md

     ![](images_lobby/040_bas_command.png)

-4. Joule Code Assistand will generate an inital app.
+4. Joule Code Assistant will generate an initial app.

     Review the code and "accept" it.